-Obviously, take care while tracing a line along this edge as much of the terrain is composed of crumbly volcanic rock and decomposing granite.
-However, there is plenty of flat terrain to walk along this route and it’s very easy to follow because of its defined boundary.
+Obviously, take care while tracing a line along this edge.
+Much of the terrain is composed of crumbly volcanic rock and decomposing granite.
+However, there’s plenty of flat terrain to walk along this route.
+And it’s very easy to follow because of its defined boundary.

-While following the western edge of the Stevens Peak Loop you’ll travel in and out of some wooded areas, but they will be brief.
+While following the western edge of the Steven’s Peak Loop, you’ll travel in and out of some wooded areas.
+But those sections are brief.

 To complete the loop, backtrack about .5 miles down the ridge until you reach another ridge that runs north/south.